 Or, to give the hat more of a realistic, meadow-like feel, you could use fresh flowers from out the garden.
 Alternatively, use dried flowers to create a rustic look.

-No Easter creation would be complete without some fluffy little chicks and these are the ideal addition for a bonnet.
-They’ll bring a truly seasonal look to the hat, whether you choose the traditional yellow ones or you opt for multicoloured ones.
+No Easter creation would be complete without some little chicks and these are the ideal addition for a bonnet.
+They’ll bring a truly seasonal look to the hat, whether you choose the fluffy yellow ones or you opt for chick foam sheets.

 Top tip: If you’re using an old hat and it’s starting to look a little frayed and tatty, use some ribbons to cover this before placing the chicks on top.

 Create the perfect home for the little chicks by turning the bonnet into a nest.
 Using foam sheets, cut them into strips and then wrap around some pipe cleaners to create a halo that will rest on the brim of the bonnet.

 We can’t forget Easter Bunny, and it’s easy to add this character to an Easter bonnet.
 Simply get some sturdy card in grey and pink and cut some bunny ears out (use the pink to represent the inner of the ear), and attach these to the bonnet.

 5. Rabbit ears

 If you haven’t got a hat, or your child doesn’t want to wear one, you can still create a stylish headpiece which features bunny ears.

 Simply get a large piece of card and measure it so it will wrap around your child’s head.
 Then, staple this together before adding some cardboard ears.
 You can also add a nice twist to the ears by using some fluffy pink fabric to create the insides of the ears – or use our Easter bunny glasses.